rileythomp/cpp-games/tic-tac-toe/README.md

-Run ./ttt to play in your terminal
+Run make and ./ttt to play in your terminal.

-Built using object oriented programming principles.